gkenzo/scrap-nasa-images-of-the-day/README.md

 If you want to try it one:
 close this repo,
-certify that you have npm install, run npm install, then npm run start or node index.js in that directory
+certify that you have npm installed, run 'npm install', then run 'npm run start' or 'node index.js' in that directory